-- 1916 McMinnville purchases their first motorized fire engine, a 1916 Laverne. - 1924 The second motorized fire engine is purchase for \$13,000, a 1924 American LaFrance.
+- 1916 McMinnville purchases their first motorized fire engine, a 1916 Laverne. - The second motorized fire engine is purchase for \$13,000, a 1924 American LaFrance.
 This vehicle currently sits in the fire museum at the fire station and is still operational.

 - 1928 McMinnville Fire Department starts ambulance transport service.
-McMinnville was one of the first Fire Departments in Oregon to provide ambulance transportation - 1948 McMinnville voters pass the "Fireman's Compensation Millage Levy" on May 21st @ 3 mills (~\$1.50/1,000 assessed value).
+McMinnville was one of the first Fire Departments in Oregon to provide ambulance transportation - McMinnville voters pass the "Fireman's Compensation Millage Levy" on May 21st @ 3 mills (~\$1.50/1,000 assessed value).
 These monies were dedicated to the sole purpose of hiring fireman.
-This was a continuing millage levy. - 1950 A typical ambulance transport cost ~\$2.50 - 1952 McMinnville voters pass the "Fire Equipment Millage Levy" on November 4th @ 1⁄2 mill (~\$.25/1,000 assessed value).
+This was a continuing millage levy. - 1950 A typical ambulance transport cost ~\$2.50 - McMinnville voters pass the "Fire Equipment Millage Levy" on November 4th @ 1⁄2 mill (~\$.25/1,000 assessed value).
 This levy provided monies for the purchase of fire apparatus and also was a continuing millage levy. - 1967 McMinnville Fire Department hires first paid Fire Marshall.

-1971 First group of McMinnville paid & volunteer firefighters are trained and certified through the State of Oregon as EMT-1's.
+First group of McMinnville paid & volunteer firefighters are trained and certified through the State of Oregon as EMT-1's.
 Paid staff operates the ambulance during the day and volunteers at night.

 - 1974 McMinnville Fire Department celebrates 100-year anniversary.
-The completely restored 1924 American LaFrance Fire engine makes re-debut in April at the celebration. - 1979 First advanced life support (ALS) employee, certified as an EMT-3 for the Fire Department
+The completely restored 1924 American LaFrance Fire engine makes re-debut in April at the celebration. - First advanced life support (ALS) employee, certified as an EMT-3 for the Fire Department

-General Fund - Fire

-- 1983 Three ALS employees reassigned to work 24-hour shifts in three-day rotations.
-Paid staff continues to provide ambulance transports during the day.
-Volunteers are called in at night to supplement ambulance response. - 1986 McMinnville voters pass a 20year bond levy to build a new fire station and parking lot and demolish the old fire station -\$1,995,000. - 1987 Ambulance subscription sold for the first time at \$35 per household FireMed - 1988 The new fire station opens at 1st& Baker in April. - 1994 McMinnville Fire Department Length of Service Awards Program (LOSAP) implemented to reward volunteer fire fighters for their service. - 1994 City adds fire inspector position. - 1996 Fire Department Cost of Service Study completed and designates fire portion of operations at 35% and ambulance at 65% of operations. - 1996 New College Intern Program implemented taking the place of Sleeper Program.
+Fire Department Cost of Service Study completed and designates

+1996 New College Intern Program implemented taking the place of Sleeper Program.

-- 1997 Department re-organized so that career and part-time staff provide ambulance transports 24 hours a day.
+1997 Department re-organized so that career and part-time staff provide ambulance transports 24 hours a day.
 Volunteers are assigned to provide rescue response.
-Two ALS ambulances are staffed 24 hours a day. - 2000 Fire Training Tower constructed on City land next to the Water Reclamation Facility. - 2002 Medicare begins their new fee schedule with a five-year implementation process significantly decreasing the amount paid for medical transports. - 2003 Fire and Police Departments begin implementing new 450 MHz voice radio system, financed with a \$1,300,000 full faith and credit obligation. - 2004 Yamhill County completes Ambulance Service Area plan required by the State of Oregon.
-McMinnville Fire Department (MFD) is awarded MFD's current Ambulance Service Area; implemented July 1, 2005. - 2004 New fire engine purchased from H & W Emergency Equipment in Hillsboro.
+Two ALS ambulances are staffed 24 hours a day.

+Fire Training Tower constructed 2000 on City land next to the Water Reclamation Facility.

+2002 Medicare begins their new fee schedule with a five-year implementation process significantly decreasing the amount paid for medical transports.

+Fire and Police Departments 2003 begin implementing new 450 MHz voice radio system, financed with a \$1,300,000 full faith and credit obligation.

+2004 Yamhill County completes Ambulance Service Area plan required by the State of Oregon.
+McMinnville Fire Department (MFD) is awarded MFD's current Ambulance Service Area: implemented July 1, 2005.

+New fire engine purchased from 2004 H & W Emergency Equipment in Hillsboro.
 Purchase replaced Engine 13, a 1967 Ford.

 New strategic plan was developed with the help from BOLA Consultants.
-The 2005 - 2007 plans were approved by the City Council.
+The 2005 -2007 plans were approved by the City Council.
 First time Ambulance Fund operations cannot support purchase of a new ambulance.
 Improvements Fund budgets to purchase \$130,000 with a combination of property taxes and remaining public safety full-faith and credit obligation certificates financing dollars.

-- 2006 Third Fire Fund property tax transfer to supplement ambulance operations \$300,000. - 2007 Purchase of new ambulance funded with combination of remaining dollars from the 2002 public safety full faith and credit financing and property taxes. - 2007 Continuance of the Fire Fund property tax transfer to subsidize EMS service operations \$300,000.
+Third Fire Fund property tax 2006 transfer to supplement ambulance operations -\$300,000.

+2007 Purchase of new ambulance funded with combination of remaining dollars from the 2002 public safety full faith and credit financing and property taxes.

+2007 Continuance of the Fire Fund property tax transfer to subsidize EMS service operations -\$300,000.